Aamir3644/Car-Rental-Management-System/Collection.md

 ## Why Map Interface does not extend Collection Interface ?
->> So the one line answer to this will be " Because they are incompatible " The Collections interface has a method called add(Object o).
+>> So the one line answer to this will be " Because they are incompatible " The Collection interface has a method called add(Object o).
 The Map Interface can not have such method cause it stores values in Key-Value pair.

 ## Iterable :
 >> It is an interface which has method called iterator(), which returns a Iterator over the elements of type T.